jefking/King.Service/README.md

 King.Azure.BackgroundWorker
 ============

-Simple Service Scheduling for Azure; meant to be used in background worker roles.
+Task scheduling for Azure; use with worker roles.
 - Create a task to initialize your environment
 - Create a task that runs every X amount of time per instance
 - Create a task that runs every X amount of time across any number of instances